2021 NASCAR Cup Series: NASCAR Cup Series Playoffs

 Kyle Larson started from the pole position.
 Larson won Stage 1 and William Byron won Stage 2.
 Kyle Busch and Brad Keselowski were involved in incidents during the race while Ryan Blaney wrecked out of the race with 44 laps to go.
 Larson won the race, his third consecutive win and ninth for the season.
 He became the second driver after Joey Logano in 2015 to win three consecutive "post-season" races.
 He is the fourth driver in NASCAR "post-season" history to win four races in the post-season, following Jimmie Johnson (3 times), Tony Stewart (won 5 in 2011), and Martin Truex Jr. (2017).
+Larson also became the first driver to win three straight points-paying races twice in the same season since Dale Earnhardt did it in 1987.